mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 Caffe2 was integrated to PyTorch in 2018.
 Main intefarce: Python - it's very Pythonic; C++ interface is available too.
 Main class: Tensors = multidimensional arrays, similar to Numpy's, but they can be operated on CUDA GPUs.
-Automatic differentiation used (autodiff?): derivative used in backpropagation computed in feedforward pass.
+Automatic differentiation used (autograd?): derivative used in backpropagation computed in feedforward pass.

 Very interesting Tutorial: [DEEP LEARNING WITH PYTORCH: A 60 MINUTE BLITZ](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html)